 ISEP programs ARE Willamette Sponsored Programs.
-ISEP is an exchange association that enables Willamette students to enroll in universities around the world as exchange students.
+ISEP is an international exchange association that enables Willamette students to enroll in universities around the world as exchange students.
 All information regarding Willamette Sponsored Programs applies to ISEP programs.

-ISEP universities are located in Argentina, Austria, Belgium, Botswana, Brazil, Bulgaria, Canada, Chile, Costa Rica, Czech Republic, Denmark, Estonia, Finland, France, La Réunion, French Antilles, Germany, Hong Kong, Hungary, Indonesia, Italy, Korea, Latvia, Lithuania, Malaysia, Malta, Mexico, Morocco, Netherlands, Nicaragua, Norway, Poland, Portugal, Puerto Rico, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom and Uruguay.
+Argentina, Austria, Brazil, Bulgaria, Canada, Chile, Costa Rica, Czech Republic, Denmark, Estonia, Finland, France, La Réunion, French Antilles, Germany, Hong Kong, Hungary, Indonesia, Italy, Korea, Latvia, Lithuania, Malaysia, Malta, Mexico, Morocco, Netherlands, Nicaragua, Norway, Poland, Portugal, Puerto Rico, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom and Uruguay.

 Explore ISEP programs by reading the instructions under the How do I look for ISEP Programs? question.

 NOTE: The ISEP website gives you the option to enter your home university to see what ISEP universities are available to you.
 The universities ISEP will produce is not accurate at this time.
 While on the ISEP site, look for countries listed on THIS WU SITE.
 If you have questions about others, use your study abroad advising appointment to ask about them.

 - How is ISEP different than other WU Sponsored Programs?

 - What is the cost of an ISEP program?

 - Why should I choose an ISEP program?